 Continuous programmatic evaluations concern the study programmes of the first and second cycles which have already been evaluated by the Agency.
 They aim to support higher education institutions in their dynamic of continuous improvement, in the continuation of actions put in place and in the development of steering tools.
 In doing so, the procedure ensures that an active commitment to an integrated quality culture is maintained together with a balance between internal and external quality assurance mechanisms.
 The reference framework for continuous evaluations is composed of three criteria.
 It devotes more attention to measuring the quality culture within the higher education institutions evaluated.

-The evaluation consists of three phases:
+The initial or continuous programmatic evaluation comprises three phases:

 - the self-assessment by the institution whose programme is being evaluated;